cphys/Haldane-Model/README.md

 * data will be taken for a range of chemical potentials and saved as individual .txt files

-* Running mathematica program createHaldaneAnimatedGif.m will read all of the data and output an animated gif which spans range of chemical potentials
+* Running mathematica program createHaldaneAnimatedGif.m and createBerryPhaseGif.m will read all of the data and output an animated gifs which spans range of chemical potentials

 ## To Do
 * label changing \mu value on plot
 * add option to plot single plot rather than gif
 * make mathmeatica code automatically read mu values from file names.
+* try to add mathematica plots to the jobscript.

 ## Acknowledgments
 * much of the code within the functions file originated from the open source KWANT project